-Overall: In 2012-13 in the Northern Territory, based on measured data, 56% of Indigenous Australians aged 15 and over were overweight or obese (26% overweight and 29% obese).
+Overall: In 2012-13 in Victoria, based on measured data, 66% of Indigenous Australians aged 15 and over were overweight or obese (32% overweight and 34% obese).

-Nationally, based on measurements taken at interview, 66% of Indigenous Australians aged 15 and over were overweight or obese (29% overweight and 37% obese) (ABS 2014b, Figure 2.22.1).
+Nationally, based on measurements taken at interview, 66% of Indigenous Australians aged 15 and over were overweight or obese (29% overweight and 37% obese) (ABS 2014b; Figure 2.22.1).

-Remoteness: In 2012-13 in the Northern Territory, based on measurements taken at interview, the age-standardised rate of Indigenous Australians aged 18 and over who were overweight or obese decreased as areas became more remote (76% in Outer regional, 66% in Remote areas and 54% in Very remote areas).
+Remoteness: In 2012-13 in Victoria, based on measurements taken at interview, Indigenous Australians aged 18 and over in Outer regional areas had the lowest age-standardised rate of overweight individuals (72% in both Major cities and Inner regional areas, 62% in Outer regional areas).

-In 2012-13 nationally, based on measurements taken at interview, the age-standardised rate of Indigenous Australians aged 18 or over who were overweight or obese was lower in Remote than Non-remote areas.
-The rates were 74% in Major cities: 76% in Inner regional areas; 72% in Outer regional areas; 72% in Remote areas; and 65% in Very remote areas (Table 2.22.3, Figure 2.22.2).
+Nationally, based on measurements taken at interview, the age-standardised rate of Indigenous Australians aged 18 or over who were overweight or obese was lower in Remote than Non-remote areas.
+The rates were 74% in Major cities, 76% in Inner regional areas, 72% in Outer regional areas, 72% in Remote areas and 65% in Very remote areas (Table 2.22.3, Figure 2.22.2).

-Selected socioeconomic characteristics: Nationally in 2012-13, based on measured data, the rate of obesity for Indigenous Australians aged 15 and over who were living in the most advantaged areas (SEIFA 5th quintile) was 40%.
-This was higher than the rate for those living in the most disadvantaged areas (SEIFA 1st quintile), which was 37%.
+Selected socioeconomic characteristics: Nationally in 2012-13, based on measured data, the rate of obesity for Indigenous Australians aged 15 and over who were living in the most advantaged areas (SEIFA quintile 5) was 40%.
+This was higher than the rate for those living in the most disadvantaged areas (SEIFA quintile 1), which was 37%.
 The rate of obesity was higher for people who are employed than those who are unemployed (38% compared with 33%).
-The rate was higher for those with a non-school qualification than for those without (42% compared with 34%) (Table 2.22.1, Figure 2.22.3).
+The rate was higher for those with a non-school qualification, than for those without (42% compared with 34%) (Table 2.22.1, Figure 2.22.3).

-Physical activity: Nationally in 2012-13, of Indigenous Australians (aged 18 and over) who were obese, a higher proportion reported they did not meet the physical activity guidelines than those who were not obese (36% compared with 64%) (Table 2.22.2).
+Physical activity: Nationally in 2012-13, a higher proportion of Indigenous Australians (aged 18 and over) who were obese reported they did not meet the physical activity guidelines than those who were not obese (36% compared with 64%) (Table 2.22.2).